RunestoneInteractive/RunestoneServer/source/SortSearch/sorting.rst

    :model: BubbleSortModel
    :viewer: BarViewer

-For more detail, use codelens to step thru the algorithm.
+For more detail, CodeLens 1 allows you to step thru the algorithm.

 .. codelens:: bubbletrace
+    :caption: Tracing the Bubble Sort

     def bubbleSort(alist):
         for passnum in range(len(alist)-1,0,-1):